 The link they receive is time-sensitive and will expire after 24 hours.
 If the user hasn't clicked the password reset link in their email and reset their password within that time, they'll have to click "Forgot password?" again to generate a new email with a new link.

 Allowing password reset

 For users to be allowed to reset their own passwords, a site admin must enable the setting for each role.
 To do so, go to Constituent Manager > Settings > Constituent Roles.
 Choose the role, then go to the General Settings tab.
 Select the checkbox for “Enable self-updating of passwords.”
 Repeat this process for each role authorized within Finalsite.
 Then, ensure that your Login page is configured to display the “Forgot password?” link and any instructions you want users to see.

 Note: If a user is both a site admin and a portal user (and those accounts are linked), then resetting their portal account password will also reset their site admin password, and vice-versa, even if the portal account is set to a role that is not allowed to self-update passwords.

 Integrated database users

-Users whose passwords are stored in integrated databases can't use the Finalsite password-reset tool.
-Instead, they have to use the password-reset functionality built into the integrated database system.
+Users whose passwords are stored in integrated databases cannot use the Finalsite password-reset tool.
+Instead, they should use the password-reset functionality built into the integrated database system.